kkga/kkga/work/webflow.md

 While exploring different approaches for a visual interface, I came up with the idea of a simplified vertical timeline that would let authors stack various "actions" along an axis.
-The vertical axis can represent either time or a dynamic value from user's input, like mouse position or scroll progress.
+The vertical axis can represent either time or a dynamic value from user's input, such as mouse position or scroll progress.

 <figure>
   <img src="/img/webflow/webflow-ix-mock.webp"/>
 </figure>

-This interface metaphor proved to strike a perfect balance between a full-blown timeline usually found in professional animation software and a simple, uncomplicated way to create rich animations and interactions.
+This interface metaphor proved to strike a perfect balance between a full-blown timeline usually found in professional animation software and a simple yet flexible way to create rich animations and interactions.

 #### External links